codefresh-io/docs.codefresh.io/_docs/testing/test-reports.md

 ### Connecting Azure storage

-For Azure, create an storage account as explained in the [documentation](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-create) and find one of the [two access keys](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-keys-manage) already created.
-Then once you have the storage account name and account key, enter an arbitrary name for your integration and fill the keys in the respective fields:
+For Azure, create a storage account as explained in the [documentation](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-create) and find one of the [two access keys](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-keys-manage) already created.
+Then once you have the storage account name and account key, enter an arbitrary name for your integration and fill in the name and key in the respective fields:

 {% include
 image.html